-In a rapidly changing environment Young Imaginations programs reach out to children in urban and rural settings, affluent and economically disadvantaged communities, and neighborhoods filled with children of diverse cultural heritages.
+YOUNG IMAGINATIONS programs reach out to children in urban and rural settings, impacting economically disadvantaged communities and children of diverse cultural heritages.

 Young Imaginations offers four standards-based programs of 30-50 minutes weekly classes in which correlations are often made between the arts and classroom curricula.
 The classes are filled with opportunities for active participation.
 All classes incorporate both music and dance/movement elements.